-The increase in total cost of revenue for the first quarter of 2018, as compared to the first quarter of 2017, was primarily attributable to the increase in revenue, including incremental costs of acquired businesses of approximately \$7.6 million.
+The increase in total cost of revenue for the second quarter and first half of 2018, as compared to the same periods in 2017, was primarily attributable to the increase in revenue, including incremental costs of acquired businesses of \$7.5 million for the second quarter of 2018 and \$15.1 million for the first half of 2018.
 In addition, delivery rates and material costs increased in 2018.
 Partially offsetting these increases in total cost of revenue was the impact of lower order volume for both personal and business checks, as well as forms and accessories sold by Small Business Services.
-In addition, total cost of revenue decreased due to manufacturing efficiencies and other benefits resulting from our continued cost reduction initiatives of approximately \$2.0 million.
-Total cost of revenue as a percentage of total revenue increased for the first quarter of 2018, as compared to the first quarter of 2017, in large part due to the increase in service revenues.
+In addition, total cost of revenue decreased due to manufacturing efficiencies and other benefits resulting from our continued cost reduction initiatives of approximately \$4.0 million for the second quarter of 2018 and \$6.0 million for the first half of 2018.
+Total cost of revenue as a percentage of total revenue increased in both periods, as compared to 2017, in large part due to the increase in service revenues.